West Ohio Camps - COVID-19

 - Each camper is asked to bring at least 3 cloth masks with them.
 Masks should be marked with the name or initials of the camper.
 Campers must carry a mask with them at all times.

-- The use of a face shield is optional but does not replace the use of a mask.
+- Masks should cover the mouth, nose, and chin.
+The use of a face shield is optional but does not replace the use of a mask.

 - All campers, staff, and volunteers must wear a mask when interacting with people outside of their cohort.
 This includes but is not limited to passing another group on a trail, attending worship, meal serving line, using a shared restroom, and any interaction with staff outside the cohort.